richygit/japanbyrichie/content/about/_index.md

 title = "About"
 +++

-I'm living and working in Japan because it's such an inexplicable, unusual, fun and often surprising place.
-From the culture to the history, people, landscapes, city lights and religions, there's so much I'd like to understand and so much that baffles me.
+A developer who loves ramen, hiking, positive change and ice cream who's living and work in Japan.
+Every time I learn something about Japan the more intrigued I am.
+Hopefully I'll get some decent answers to some of my questions and have fun along the way.

 This blog is a record of those experiences.